Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 Database Performance in Bagisto

-Bagisto uses MySQL/MariaDB by default, and to handle 10 million products efficiently, we need to optimize both the database and the way the platform interacts with it.
+Bagisto uses MySQL or MariaDB by default.
+To manage 10 million products well, we must optimize the database and how the platform interacts with it.

 Optimizing Database Queries in Bagisto